zeek/zeek/scripts/base/init-bare.zeek.rst

    :Default: ``T``

    Tunable for sending reporter warning messages to STDERR.
-The option to turn it off is presented here in case Bro is being run by some external harness and shouldn't output anything to the console.
+The option to turn it off is presented here in case Zeek is being run by some external harness and shouldn't output anything to the console.

 .. zeek:id:: SMB::pipe_filenames